 Create 2 separate Segment functions for development and production environments

 You can test the production Segment function in the same way, but keep in mind that the production data shows with a ~2 hours delay in Inspector dashboard, while development data is shown without delay

 If you press “Use Sample Event” you’ll be able to pick one of the existing events that Segment saw in your workspace before.

 Pick an event.
 Keep in mind that the reused Segment event will have the same timestamp as when it was originally fired, so we recommend to pick a recent event.

 Press Run in the top right corner.
 The request will be executed.
 The result in Segment should look similar to this:

 Then navigate to Avo,

-Pick Development environment
+Inspector and pick Development environment

 And you’ll see the event in your dashboard under the source from where you got the snippet from.
-If you reused an old event from Segment you may need to switch to the 30 days time window in the Inspector.
+If you reused an old event from Segment you may need to switch to the 30 days time window in Inspector.